dittoeth/docs/docs/technical/concepts.md

 MakerDAO's CDP (collateralized debt position) is "one sided" in the sense that a single user locks collateral to generate their stable asset, DAI.

 This system uses an _orderbook_ to match buy and sell sides (thus two sided) to create a stable asset.
 A buyer takes their ETH with the intent of getting the stable asset (dUSD, Ditto USD).
 A [shorter](../overview/glossary#shorter) takes their ETH with the intent of getting the yield of their collateral in addition to the extra collateral of the buyer as well as taking a lended sell position against USD.
+The orderbook model allows for the shorter to be incredibly [efficient](../technical/misc#Capital) with their provided collateral.

 ## Vaults

 A `Vault` can hold many stable assets.
 All assets in the same `Vault` are collateralized by the same basket of underlying LSTs.

 - ETH and LST, as well as assets issued by the protocol, can enter and exit the system via the `VaultFacet`
-  - On withdrawal, ERC-20 tokens are minted and `ethEscrowed` / `ercEscrowed` are decreased
+  - On withdrawal, ERC-20 tokens are minted and `ercEscrowed` are decreased
-  - Conversely, upon deposit these ERC-20 tokens are burned and `ethEscrowed` / `ercEscrowed` are increased
+  - Conversely, upon deposit these ERC-20 tokens are burned and `ercEscrowed` are increased
 - `Vaults` are tracked as uints, where constant ONE is `Vault = 1`
 - There is only a single `Vault` at launch, but a new `Vault` can be made with `createVault`